jdmh96/vgwiki/heroes/skye.md

 Skye dashes to a chosen location around her locked target while firing a volley of missiles along a line between her & her target.

+* Multiple missiles can hit the same target, but subsequent hits deal 20% damage.
+* This ability can only be activated when Skye has a locked target.
+* Activating this ability resets a portion of the cooldown on Forward Barrage.

+Passive: Each ability